Sorting in .NET MAUI TreeView (SfTreeView)

 Clear sorting

-When the SortDescriptors collection is cleared, the TreeView control restores the original order of its node collection.
-This means the nodes will appear in the default sequence as defined in the underlying data source, effectively removing any applied sorting.
+When the SortDescriptors collection is cleared, the TreeView control restores the original order of its nodes, displaying them in the default sequence as defined in the underlying data source and effectively removing any applied sorting.

 treeView.SortDescriptors.Clear();